 Implementing a sustainable operation, based on simple processes

-The operation of Grande Côte should begin in late 2013, for a period of approximately 20 years.
+The operation of Grande Côte should begin in 2014, for a period of approximately 20 years.
 At full capacity, its annual production is estimated at approximately 575,000 tons of ilmenite, 85,000 tons of zircon, and 16,000 tons of rutile and leucoxene, which makes it one of the largest projects under development in this sector.